curtburk/PPT-translator/README.md

-# PPT Translator — On-Prem Presentation Translation
+# PPT Translator - On-Prem Presentation Translation

 Translate PowerPoint presentations into 28+ languages using on-prem AI on the HP ZGX Nano.
-Upload a `.pptx`, pick a target language, download the translated deck — all formatting, images, and layouts preserved.
+Upload a `.pptx`, pick a target language, download the translated deck — all formatting, images, layouts, grouped shapes, and tables preserved.
 Zero cloud.
 Zero data leakage.

 ## What It Does